chi0tzp/svm-gsu/README.md

 #### Linear model file (example)

-As an example, the following linear model file describes a trained LSVM-GSU that has been trained using diagonal covariance matrices, `T=1000` SGD iterations and `k=10` examples per each iteration, and a regularization parameter `lambda=100.` The parameters `sigmA` and `sigmB` refer to the Platt scaling method used for transforming the outputs of the classifier (i.e., the decision values) into a probability distribution over classes (i.e., so as to be interpreted as a-posteriori probabilities that the testing samples belong to the classes to which they have been classified -- see Sect.
+As an example, the following linear model file describes a trained LSVM-GSU that has been trained using diagonal covariance matrices and a regularization parameter `lambda=0.001`.
+The parameters `sigmA` and `sigmB` refer to the Platt scaling method used for transforming the outputs of the classifier (i.e., the decision values) into a probability distribution over classes (i.e., so as to be interpreted as a-posteriori probabilities that the testing samples belong to the classes to which they have been classified -- see Sect.
 3.1 of [1]).
 Finally, the optimal parameters (i.e., the parameters of the separating hyperplane, `w` and `b`), are given in the last two lines of the file:

 ~~~
 SVM-GSU Model_File
 kernel_type linear
-lambda 100
+lambda 0.001
-sigmA -22.0186
+sigmA -2.95902
-sigmB -2.3374
+sigmB -0.39186
 cov_mat_type diagonal
-w 0.0150138 0.0116311 0.00887193 0.00982599 0.0124118 0.0104942 0.0108264 0.0120473 0.00936632 0.0133811 0.0101319 0.0148072 0.00840837 0.0109078 0.0155783 0.0124124
+w -0.524532 -0.417788 -0.326734 -0.195085 0.0383208 0.615655 0.3713 0.626657 0.047698 -0.291463 0.676643 0.573381 0.356931 0.631038 0.807489 -0.781862
-b -0.00285747
+b -0.507318
 ~~~

 #### Kernel model file (example)